 3 Days in Lisbon Itinerary: The Ultimate 3-Day Guide for First-Timers

-After three days of visiting Lisbon, the open-minded, resilient energy of this city and its people will have you head over heels!
+After three days of visiting Lisbon, the artful and open-minded energy of this city and its people will have you head over heels!

 FIND MORE PORTUGAL INSPIRATION HERE!